 It’s no secret that Musicalypse are huge supporters of BLIND CHANNEL and their unique brand of “violent pop,” aka heavy pop or what could be called a masterfully-crafted clusterfuck of genres.
-With three releases under their belt now, the latest of which, “Violent Pop,” came out earlier this year and did not disappoint.
+These kids from Oulu have three releases under their belt now, the latest of which, “Violent Pop,” came out earlier this year and did not disappoint.
 With the current social distancing measures still in place, they postponed their album release show from April 2020 live to February 2021 with a live stream at 45 Special in Oulu to tide over the fans until then.

 Saturday evening’s stream was set to go at 19:00 with the link to the show shared about 30 minutes in advance to help build some hype for what was to come.
 When things kicked off, the band started out with “Wolfpack,” but I hate to say that the vocalists were not keeping it in tune, with Joel Hokka in particular hitting almost none of his notes.
 The song was otherwise well-played but the translation of this high-powered song into acoustic format fell a little bit flat as an opener as it did not bring the necessary energy to a “violent pop” song.